ccadic/LightningNetworkPCB/README.md

 A 2.8 inch touch screen (ILI9341 SPI)
 A 3x4 keypad

+The board is equiped with a USB-C plug to bring 5V and to upload ESP32S2 scketches The board also has a 12v regulator thru a barrel jack, should you want to connect a 12v source and fee the coin selector with 12v.
+The 12v si also converted to 3.3v for the ESP32 to run.

 You have a connector for the CH-926 Coin selector.
 Have a look at the PCB writing (the wiring is explained) The CH-926 coin pin is 5V.
 I built a level shifter to be able to talk to the ESP32 pin in 3.3v